 What if I lose my Control Number?

 If you lose your email notice that contains the Control Number, you may email the OSD Fee Administration at firstname.lastname@example.org requesting a copy of your notice with the Control Number.
 Please include your company name, contract number, and vendor code in the email requesting your Control Number.

 Where should I mail my Administration Fee report?

 OSD no longer accepts reports or checks by mail.
-Payments must be made through the secure payment center and all reports without a payment are required to be emailed to the OSD Fee Administration at email@example.com
+Payments must be made through the Secure Payment Center, including non-payment, $0 reporting.

 Where should I email my Administration Fee report?